anyoptimization/pymoo/docs/source/faq.md

 **Q2: How can equality constraints be handled?**

 Genetic algorithms are not able to deal with *equality* constraints out of the box.
-Nevertheless, modifying the search space to always satisfy the constraints can make evolutionary operators to work in you favor.
+Nevertheless, modifying the search space to always satisfy the constraints can make evolutionary operators work in your favor.
 Another approach is to add a [Repair](operators/repair.ipynb) operator to find a feasible solution close by to an existing one.